Plant Protection Products

 Report no: 2012: 18

-The Norwegian Scientific Committee of Food Safety (VKM)consider that the active substance isopyrazam in the fungicide Bontima is likely to be persistent in Norwegian soils with associated risk of accumulation after repeated use.
+The Norwegian Scientific Committee of Food Safety (VKM) considers the active substance isopyrazam in the fungicide Bontima likely to be persistent in Norwegian soils with associated risk of accumulation after repeated use.

 These are the main conclusions in an environmental risk assessment performed by the VKM at the request of The Norwegian Food Safety Authority, which is taking the final regulatory action regarding registration in Norway.

 Bontima is a new fungicide against the most important diseases in winter and spring barley.
 It contains the two active substances isopyrazam and cyprodinil.
 Isopyrazam is a new active ingredient with new mechanisms of action that may delay the development of fungicide resistance in treated crops.

 Bontima is a new fungicide against the most important diseases in winter and spring barley.
 It contains the two active substances isopyrazam and cyprodinil.

 Isopyrazam is a new active ingredient with new mechanisms of action that may delay the development of fungicide resistance in treated crops.

 VKM´s opinion is that there is minimal risk for toxic effects of isopyrzam to mammals, birds, bees, plants, earthworms and soil microorganisms with the proposed application regime.

 For fish there is a high risk for acute toxic effects of isopyrazam with the proposed application regime, and a medium risk of acute effects on invertebrates.
 A minimal risk for toxic effects was calculated for sediment dwelling organisms, aquatic plants and algae.